seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

   State TaskState `json:"state"`
   // Time at which the task has moved from "pending" state to any other state.
   // +optional
-  InitiatedAt *metav1.Time `json:"initiatedAt"`
+  InitiatedAt *metav1.Time `json:"initiatedAt,omitempty"`
-  // LastError represents the errors when processing the task.
+  // LastErrors represents the errors when processing the task.
 Will have a limit of 10 entries at a time.
   // +optional
   LastErrors []LastError `json:"lastErrors,omitempty"`
   // Captures the last operation status if task involves many stages.